computational-psychology/stimupy/manuscript/paper.md

 The output of all stimulus functions is a dictionary which contains the stimulus-image as a NumPy-array together with other useful stimulus information
-(e.g. masks, stimulus parameters, and experimental data).
+(e.g., masks, stimulus parameters, and experimental data).
-Having the stimulus-image as a NumPy-array makes it easy to work and interact with the stimulus, e.g. using common NumPy tooling and/or utility functions provided by `stimupy`.
+Having the stimulus-image as a NumPy-array makes it easy to work and interact with the stimulus, e.g., using common NumPy tooling and/or utility functions provided by `stimupy`.
-This is useful for manipulating the stimulus as well as for using the stimulus for other purposes than psychophysical experimentation on a computer screen (e.g. for visualizations or for computational modeling).
+This is useful for manipulating the stimulus as well as for using the stimulus for other purposes than psychophysical experimentation on a computer screen (e.g., for visualizations or for computational modeling).
 The main advantage of using dictionaries as function outputs is that Python dictionaries are mutable data structures which allow you to add additional information easily.